 7. You need more quality content

-Google is always looking to serve the best website for you when you search for something, so it’s important to keep that in mind with your own site.
-Consider what people will be looking for and what keywords they’re using when it comes to finding your website.
+Google is always looking to serve the best website for you when you search for something, so it’s essential to keep that in mind with your own site.
+Consider what people will be looking for and what keywords they’re using to find your website.

 8. You might have unknown technical issues.